MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-ipam.md

 ## IP address reservation

 IP reservation in IPAM is honored by VMM.

-Follow the steps below for reserving IP addresses.
+To reserve IP addresses, follow these steps:

 1. In IPAM, right-click **IP Address Range** for IP address reservation.
 2. Select **Edit IP Address Range** and a window opens.